Skip to content

 When FBA Does Not Work

 Products under 15 selling price often cannot profitably FBA because the 3-5 minimum fulfillment fee plus referral fee plus minimum storage plus product cost leaves no margin.
 Oversized items (9-35 fulfillment fees) need high margins to absorb fees.
 Seasonal products that sit in Q4 storage (2.40/cubic foot vs 0.78 off-peak) get eaten by storage costs.
 Slow-selling products trigger long-term storage fees.
-The calculator shows current-month math; add a 10-15% safety margin for these seasonal or timing issues.
+The calculator shows current-month math; a 10-15% safety margin is one way some sellers account for these seasonal or timing issues.

 Example Scenario